Connect Workday to your favorite reporting tools without moving data.

 Use the standard ADO.NET procedures for databinding to provide bidirectional access to xBase data from controls in the Visual Studio toolbox.
 This article demonstrates a graphical approach using wizards in Visual Studio, as well as how to databind with only a few lines of code.

-DataBinding enables bidirectional access to data from UI controls.
-You can use the CData ADO.NET Provider for xBase to easily databind xBase data to Windows Forms and Web controls in Visual Studio.
-This article shows how to use wizards to databind xBase data to a chart that reflects any changes.
-The code walk-through section shows how to create a chart in 10 lines of code.
+DataBinding facilitates two-way interaction with data through UI controls.
+Using the CData ADO.NET Provider for xBase streamlines the process of binding xBase data to Windows Forms and Web controls within Visual Studio.
+In this article, we will demonstrate using wizards to establish a binding between xBase data and a chart that dynamically updates.
+Additionally, the code walk-through section will guide you through the creation of a chart using just 10 lines of code.

 DataBind to a Chart